Nomura Securities International, Inc.

 CBOT RULE VIOLATIONS:

-In accordance with the settlement offer the Panel fined Nomura Securities Inc., $30,000.
+In accordance with the settlement offer, the Panel ordered Nomura to pay a fine of $30,000.

 February 22, 2019